We break down the Oakley Flak Jacket, Flak 2.0 and Half Jacket 2.0 and explain the frame and lens differences so you know what you’re buying!

 Oakley released the original Half Jacket in 2002, offering a half frame design lending to its name.
 This was Oakley’s first dual lens frame with interchangeable lenses.
-It became an instant hit.
-It’s since been discontinued but you’re not out of luck.
+And it became an instant hit.
+Unfortunately, this model has since been discontinued, but you’re not out of luck.

-In 2012, Oakley followed-up with the Half Jacket 2.0.
-A similar but updated design featuring an O matter frame but now with Prizm lens technology.
+In 2012, Oakley followed up with the Half Jacket 2.0.
+A similar but updated design featuring an O matter frame with Prizm lens technology.

-The Half Jacket 2.0 features a width of 135mm across, 133mm temple length and 36mm height.
-The lenses are interchangeable similar to the original Half Jacket, using a pressure snap in system similar to the Oakley Radar and Radar EV.
+The Half Jacket 2.0 features a width of 135mm across, 133mm temple length, and 36mm height.
+And the lenses are interchangeable similar to the original Half Jacket, using a pressure snap-in system similar to the Oakley Radar and Radar EV.

 Standard vs. XL Lenses